A 3D illustration of a compliance checklist on a clipboard with a checkmark ribbon, and a large blue padlock symbolizing security.

 Consumer Guarantees Act (CGA)

-CGA only applies to consumers, meaning any employer-purchased equipment loses this coverage.
+CGA only applies to consumers, meaning any employer-purchased equipment loses this cover.
 Additionally, many product warranties do not cover commercial applications voiding any further supplier warranties.

 Financed Arrangement

-Employers cannot charge fees or interest to employees via salary sacrifice - Registered FSP requirements.
+Employers cannot on charge fees or interest to employees via salary sacrifice - Registered FSP requirements.

 Legal & CCCFA Compliance